Trident: Efficient 4PC Framework for Privacy Preserving Machine Learning: Introduction

 \item[2)] {\em Fast Mixed World Computation}: We propose a framework -- Trident, that is geared towards a high throughput online phase as compared to the existing alternatives.
 This throughput is achieved by making use of an additional honest party.
 Every one of the conversions we propose to switch between the worlds is more efficient in terms of online communication complexity as compared to ABY3, with our improvements ranging from $2\times$ to $2\kappa/3\times$, where $\kappa$ denotes the computational security parameter.
 More concretely, if we aim for 128-bit computational security, our framework gives a maximum improvement of $\approx 85\times$.
 For instance, the technique we propose to perform bit composition ($\BA$) requires only $1$ round, as opposed to $1 + \log\ell$ rounds in ABY3, which translates to a $7 \times$ gain for a 64-bit ring.
 The table below provides the concrete cost of our online phase in comparison to ABY3.
 The overall cost comparison can be found in Table~\ref{tab:ConvM}.

 \item[3)] {\em Efficient Truncation}: The highlight of the protocol we propose for truncation is that it can be combined with our multiplication protocol with no additional cost in the online phase.
 In contrast, the online cost for multiplication in ABY3 increases from $9$ to $12$ ring elements, which gives us a $4\times$ improvement in online communication.
-Moreover, we forgo the need for $(2\ell - 2)$-round Ripple Carry Adders (RCA), as opposed to ABY3, in the offline phase resulting in an improvement of $63 \times$ in rounds for a 64-bit ring.

-\item[4)] {\em Secure Comparison}: We propose an efficient instantiation of secure comparison, with constant round complexity.
-ABY3 in comparison uses an optimized Parallel Prefix Adder (PPA), which takes $\log\ell$ rounds in the online phase.
-This amounts to $2\times$ improvement in the online rounds for a 64-bit ring.
-We also improve the online communication complexity by $\approx 21\times$.

-\item[5)] {\em ML Building Blocks}: The building blocks for ML highlighted in the \tabref{MLIntro} (more details in \tabref{ConvMLM}), have improvements ranging from $2\times$ - $3\times$ in the round complexity and $5\times$ - $9\times$ in the communication complexity.
+Moreover, we forgo the need for $(2\ell - 2)$-round Ripple Carry Adders (RCA), as opposed to ABY3, in the offline phase resulting in an improvement of $63 \times$ in rounds for a 64-bit ring. \item[4)] {\em ML Building Blocks}: The building blocks for ML highlighted in the \tabref{MLIntro} (more details in \tabref{ConvMLM}), have improvements ranging from $2\times$ - $3\times$ in the round complexity and $5\times$ - $9\times$ in the communication complexity.
 For the activation functions ReLU and Sigmoid, our solution brings down the round complexity from $\BigO{\log\ell}$ (of ABY3) to a constant.